Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

 Flow:

-1. Frontend calls `POST /api/iebaseline/users/resolve-current` with the current user's email and profile fields.
+1. Frontend calls `POST /api/iebaseline/users/resolve-current` with the current user's email, profile fields, optional `wd_id`, and optional manager payload.
-2. If the user exists, the backend returns the existing `user_id`.
+2. The backend resolves by normalized email.
+If the user exists, it returns the existing `user_id`; if missing, it creates the `user_master` row with default role `1`.
-3. If the backend returns `404 User not found`, the frontend may create the user through `POST /api/iebaseline/users/create` with minimum role permission.
+3. The frontend may call `POST /api/iebaseline/users/{user_id}/sync-manager` in the background to link the current user to the first manager supplied by AD.
 4. Subsequent APIs pass the resolved `user_id`, `uploadedBy`, `approver_user_id`, `reviewerUserId`, or `current_user_id` as required by each endpoint.